coronalabs/corona-docs/markdown/plugin/google-iap-billing-v2/purchase.markdown

 ## Gotchas

 This call does not work for subscription purchases.
+Use [store.purchaseSubscription()][plugin.google-iap-billing-v2.purchaseSubscription] instead.

 ## Syntax